aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/lists/update-level/_index.md

 ﻿---
-title: "Update List Level"
+title: "Update a list's level in a Word document"
-second_title: "Lists in a Document"
 type: docs
 url: /lists/update-level/
-aliases: [/update-list-level-in-a-document/]
 description: "Update a list's level in a Word document"
 weight: 50
 ---

 Updates the level of a List element in the document.

-## Update list's level in Word document REST API
+## Update a list's level in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|